Silicon vs Silica vs Silicone

 • Automobiles such as gaskets

-• Seals in airplanes
+• Seals in aeroplanes

 • Keyboard pads in office machines